ar-ilyes/face-detecter/README.md

 # Face Detection App with face-api.js 📸

-Explore the potential of face recognition with our Face Detection App!
+Explore the potential of face recognition with this Face Detection App!
 Upload images to detect faces, landmarks, expressions, and even predict genders using the face-api.js library. 🚀

 ## Introduction 🌟

 Curious about faces?
 This app lets you play around with face detection and analysis using the nifty face-api.js library.
-It's a low-key way to check out how machines can spot faces, landmarks, expressions, and maybe even tell you if it's a girl or a guy! 😄
+It's a low-key way to check out how machines can spot faces, landmarks, expressions, and maybe even tell you if it's a girl or a guy!

 ## Features 🎉